English Alumni Faculty Lecture Series

 Please join fellow alumni and the Department of English for an afternoon of reconnecting with old friends and recharging with new art.

 Parking: Please keep in mind that parking on campus is $8.00 per vehicle, including weekends.
 Guests should stop at Information Booth #1 at Nordhoff Street and Lindley Avenue OR Information Booth #3 at Prairie Street and Zelzah Avenue to purchase their parking permit.
 From there, guests will be directed to the G3 parking structure or surface lot.
 Follow this link for a map of the campus: CSUN Campus Map.
+Follow this link for a map of the University Student Union: USU Map.

 Assistance for persons with disabilities, including interpreters for deaf and hard of hearing persons, is available for this event.
 Please submit requests to Wendy Ventura at least five (5) working days in advance.